PrakruthiBalagopal/Choose-your-vogue/README.md

 The ResNet-50 model consists of 5 stages each with a convolution and Identity block.
 Each convolution block has 3 convolution layers and each identity block also has 3 convolution layers.
 The ResNet-50 has over 23 million trainable parameters.
 The architecture is as shown below.
 <img width="559" alt="image" src="https://user-images.githubusercontent.com/98405826/202853577-1667047b-7edd-4c4f-b269-1e5b02d6da81.png">

+# UI development
+The user interface for this project was built with the help of streamlit.
+Streamlit is an open source app framework in Python language.
+It helps us create web apps for data science and machine learning in a short time.
+It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc.

+# Installation
+To run this code in your local system you have to download this repository using- git clone